fenago/ai-test-automation/lab_guides/lab3.md

 # Creating a Knowledge Base: Uploading Course Materials

-The effectiveness of an AI Assistant in an educational setting hinges on its access to relevant, comprehensive knowledge.
-This is achieved by uploading course or training materials to the OpenAI system.
+The effectiveness of an AI Assistant hinges on its access to relevant, comprehensive knowledge.
+This is achieved by uploading materials to the OpenAI system.

 ## Code Breakdown: Uploading Files